ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

   duration: 1s 896ms
 ```

-The 28 tests are the source of every claim in the "what we learned" lists above: join ordering and null keys, the validation pipeline order, the cache instruments, and the tracing rules including precedence and the runtime reload.
+Every bullet in the "what we learned" lists above is backed by a test with a matching name.

 ## Preview and RC caveats

-- **RC1 is go-live, not GA.** The runtime is supported in production, but names and units can still change, as the cache tag rename shows.
-- **`dotnet.cache.request.type` → `dotnet.cache.request.result`** and `estimated_size` unit `By` → `1` are already merged for release/11.0.
+- **RC1 is go-live, not GA.** Names and units can still change; the cache tag rename (`request.type` → `request.result`, unit `By` → `1`) is already merged for release/11.0.
-- **Async validation in MVC controllers** is not covered by the RC1 documentation.
-Assume synchronous validation there.
+- **Async validation in MVC controllers** is not covered by the RC1 documentation; assume synchronous validation there.
-- **Tracing rules have minimal documentation.** The behaviours listed above were verified against RC1 source and tests, not against a specification.
-Re-verify against the GA docs.
+- **Tracing rules have minimal documentation.** The behaviours above were verified against RC1 source and tests, not a specification; re-verify against the GA docs.
+EF Core 11's `FullJoin` translation is likewise still in preview.
-- **EF Core 11 `FullJoin` translation** is in preview along with the rest of EF Core 11.

 ## Adoption checklist